Version

 bootstrapIndexHTML

-that gets build from ember-cli.
+upload will get passed the content of dist/index.html that gets build from ember-cli.
 Feel free to do whatever you need to do with its file content.

-This method has to return a RSVP.Promise
+This method has to return a RSVP.Promise.

 ####activate([revisionToActivate])